pdcrom/kube_exi_centos/README.md

 * Upload the ISO image to a datastore on the ESXi server
 * Create a new VM and mount the downloaded image.
 ![Alt text](relative/path/to/img.jpg?raw=true "Title")
-* Start the VM and
+* Power on the create VM and walkthrough the Centos7 setup
+* Let the installer create an additional user: 'tutorial'